waggle-sensor/waggle/user_documentation/uglybox/UB-GUIDE/UglyBox_SetUp.md

 <ol>
 <li>
 Prepare the Wagman and C1+

 <ul>
 <li>
 <img src="setup_pics/wagmanc1+.jpg" alt="Image Unavailable"  style="width:1024px; height:780px;">

-  * Using 4 M3x20 screws, 4 440 Hex nuts, and 4 SP3/8 spacers, attach the C1+ to the Wagman.
+<li>Using 4 M3x20 screws, 4 440 Hex nuts, and 4 SP3/8 spacers, attach the C1+ to the Wagman.
 Be sure to line up the header on the C1+ with the pins on the Wagman.
 See the top left blow-up in the image above.

 <li>
 Connect the green wires from pins 27 and 39 on the C1+ to the SRE.
 The wire with the resistor can connect to either of the SRE pins.
 See the bottom left blow-up in the image above.

 <li>
 Connect the yellow heartbeat cable from pin 3 on the C1+ to the 4th slot from the left in the J9 port of the Wagman.
 Then, connect the C1+ power pigtail to the J9 Wagman port, black wire in the 3rd slot from the left, red wire in the 5th slot from the left.
 See the bottom right blow-up in the image above.

 <li>
 Attach the RTC battery to the C1+ in the RTC port.